sylvadon5/sylvadon5.github.io/README.md

 ## Descriptive Statistics

 **Objective(s):** Students will be able to use MS Excel and descriptive tools to summarize and describe basic features/characteristics of data.
-This project is a continuation of the sampling project.

 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-2-Descriptive-Statistics.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-2-Descriptive-Statistics.pdf) to download the project details in a PDF format.